nomi-san/true-autoit-multi-threading/README.md

 #### Is its shared object faster than AutoItObject?
 Yesh, it is implemented with hash table.
 I don't know why AutoItObject lookups property name through array sequentially.

-#### Why "N" library?
-It isn't someone nickname, it's just the first letter I think to.

 #### Is there a magic?
 Nope.